gmvist/parking/README.md

 #### IParkingSlot
 - can be used by a car.
-- can be of several types which correspond in a bijective way with the car types.
+- can be of several types, each parking slot type corresponding to a car type.

 #### ICar
 - represents a customer for the parking.
 - can be of several types

-The ICar can park or unpark on a IParkingSlot, so it has been implemented as a Visitor Design Pattern on the ParkingSlot structure.
+The ICar can park or unpark on/from a IParkingSlot, so it has been implemented as a Visitor Design Pattern on the IParkingSlot element structure.

 The choice of a Visitor can be seen as overkilling for the current requirements, but it keeps the design highly extensible if other Car and ParkingSlots objects are added with more complex placing constraints.
 In this case, the design remains the same and the API doesn't need to change it's initial contract.